[Updated on 22 Jun 2017]

 After some prayer and consideration, we decided to go for C.

 Our church affiliation would allow us to get into C via phase 2B.
-(For more information on phases and registration dates for 2015, go to MOE’s website.)
+(For more information on phases and registration dates, go to MOE’s website.)

 You might be wondering, then what will happen when it’s JJ’s or Joshie’s turn in a couple of years’ time?
 Well, we were keen on co-ed schools at first, but when we drilled down to the core, I realised that I did not want to allow our decision to hinge upon just the gender mix of our troop.
 So the short answer is we’ll cross the bridge when we get there.
 We may end up with Option B for the boys in future, or consider moving to another location that is nearer the Christian boys’ school that our church has affiliation with.
 (Currently, the latter option is out as it’s a tad too far away.)